samwang0723/agent-swarm/README.md

 1. Start your MCP server
 2. Run the agent swarm: `npm run dev`
+3. Authenticate via Google OAuth
-3. Test queries related to your service domain using the API endpoints
+4. Test queries related to your service domain using the web interface or API endpoints

 ## 🔧 Development